 - Visit Ronda and her impressive gorge & historic centre

 - Fantastic accommodation, scenery and comraderie in Southern Spain

 We pickup in the ancient city of Malaga (10:30am in the centre or 11:30am at the airport) to travel out to the alluring hills of Ronda.
 A beautiful area of natural parks, we start with a warm up of one of the closest of climbs, the Puerto de Viento with its rocky nooks and sheep that jump around the rough pasture land here.
 Enjoy the next two nights at the fantastic Hotel Catalonia Reina Victoria Wellness and Spa with awe inspiring views of the mountains from the terrace.
-After a swim in the pool, be sure to take a stroll into the centre and admire the view from the Puente Nuevo and the famous deep gorge it is flung over.
+After a swim in the pool, be sure to take a stroll into the centre and admire the view from the Puente Nuevo bridge and the famous deep gorge it is flung over.

 We can't wait to get started on the up, and up it is into the beautiful area of Grazalema and the impressive mountains around this pretty place.
 Stupendous climbs in this area and we take on one of the biggies, the Puerto de los Palomas (”the climb of the doves”).
 The name sounds almost poetic, the reality may be a little bit rougher!
 At the foot of the sierra del Jaralin, in Grazalema's Park, we visit the white washed village of Zahara de la Sierra before looping back to Ronda.
 Stop for a café in the white village of Grazalema.
 Truly amazing riding around aqua blue reservoirs and over mountain passes with classic hairpins.